 - 3/4 cup rice or regular flour plus more for sprinkling on squid

 - Canola oil or peanut oil for frying (high smoke point vegetable oil)

 - A deep fryer

 1 Slice the squid tubes into rings: Slice the squid tubes into rings about 1/2-inch to 3/4-inch wide.
 Leave the tentacles whole.

 2 Heat oil in a deep fryer or large heavy pot: This recipe was designed for a deep-fryer, but you can also fill a large, heavy-bottomed pot (keep a lid nearby, for safety reasons) halfway with oil, about 3 inches deep.
 Heat the oil to 360-370°F.

-3 While the oil is heating, mix all the dry ingredients together well.
+3 Mix dry ingredients: While the oil is heating, mix all the dry ingredients together well.

 4 Mix sparkling water with egg yolk, then mix with dry ingredients: Once the oil has reached 360°F, take the sparkling water out of the refrigerator and mix it with the egg yolk.
 Immediately mix it in with the dry ingredients.